I feel like the video is the easiest way for you to see and understand the process , so I definitely suggest you take a few minutes and watch it.

 Wooden paint stirrer (You can use your putty knife if you don’t have an extra stirrer laying around)

 Shop Towels (Be prepared and get a few damp towels before you start)

 Sharp Utility Blade (If you are doing precise cutting or need to shave off excess Bondo)

 Once you apply the Cream Hardener, you will need to work quickly!
 If you plan on forming or shaping the Bondo in any way, make sure you do it before the Bondo hardens.
 If you wait too long, it will be too hard to work with and your only option will be to sand it.
 I recommend waiting about 15 minutes before you apply a second coat or start trying to shape it.
 Once it’s completely dry, then you can sand it.
 If the Bondo is rough use a low-grit sandpaper (40, 60 or 80) and then as becomes smoother, use 220 grit.
 Once everything is nice and smooth and exactly the way you want it, apply a couple coats of primer.
 After that, you can finally paint!

 Thank you so much for stopping by for #TuesdayTipsWithFallon!
-Make sure you tune in each week for a new tip!
+Make sure you tune in every other week for a new tip!
 If you want to save this blog post, just pin it to your Pinterest page and/or feel free to share it elsewhere.
-Don’t forget to tune in to my Facebook page tomorrow to read about my #WomenInBusinessWednesday!!
 Thanks again!
 Happy Bondo’ing!!